Shivay315/4-Bit-ALU/README.md

 All Verilog modules and the testbench are contained within a single `.v` file for compactness and easy portability.

 ```
-alu_tb_combined.v  # Contains both the ALU and testbench
+ALU.v  # Contains both the ALU and testbench
 ```

 ---